- Team Qualification Material Submission Deadline: February 1, 2022

 Teams that do not review the papers assigned will not qualify.

-- A video of your robots participating in a RoboCup game or one of the local regional competitions.
+- A video of your robots participating in a RoboCup standard game (i.e. a game at RoboCup or one of the local regional competitions).
 The video should show obstacle avoidance, shooting and passing skill.
+For participating in Division A, teams also have to show their ball placement.

 - A video of your robots (there must be at least two moving robots) engaging in two or more of the following activities: